 Hong Kong’s best zero waste stores

 This bulk grocery shop is known for stocking an impressive variety of healthy nuts, dried fruit and freeze-dried vegetables in bulk.
 There’s also an extensive collection of eco-friendly and packaging-free products such as reusable containers and sustainable body care items than can kick-start or maintain your zero-waste lifestyle.
-While Edgar has had a small kiosk in K11 art mall for some time, its new Wan Chai store has much more space, allowing for gravity bins, glass jars and many extra products.
+Edgar often has small pop-ups or kiosks across town, so keep your eyes peeled on it Facebook page for the latest updates.
+Alternatively, you can pay its Wan Chai store a visit, the store has much more space, allowing for gravity bins, glass jars and tons of extra products.

 Hong Kong’s first zero-waste grocery store, Live Zero offers a comprehensive range of eco-friendly, plastic-free products including stainless steel straws, beeswax food wraps, bamboo toothbrushes and the super popular S’well water bottles.
 Another reason this shop is great is it allows you to buy organic food and ingredients in bulk.
 We’re talking wheat flour, pumpkin seeds, dried fruit, quinoa, oats and almost every nut conceivable.
 Essentially, this is ground zero for your zero-waste lifestyle.